prtkgpt/questdb.io/docs/concept/sql-execution-order.md

 ---
-title: SQL Execution Order
+title: SQL execution order
-sidebar_label: SQL Execution Order
+sidebar_label: SQL execution order
 ---

 QuestDB attempts to implement standard ANSI SQL.
-We also attempt to be PostgresSQL compatible, although some of it is work in progress.
+We also attempt to be PostgreSQL compatible, although some of it is work in progress.
 QuestDB implements the following clauses in this execution order:

 1. FROM